ho-ssain/study-css/README.md

 The CSS Multi-column Layout Module provides a powerful way to create column-based layouts in CSS, allowing for flexible and responsive designs.
 It's particularly useful for dividing text content into newspaper-style columns or creating multi-column layouts for magazine-style designs.
 However, browser support may vary, so it's essential to consider compatibility when using these properties.

+---

+## Lesson-13 Positions

+In CSS, the `position` property is used to specify the positioning method of an element within its containing element.
+The `position` property can take several values, each of which determines how an element is positioned on the page.
+Here's a discussion of the different values for the `position` property:

+1. **`static`**:

+   - This is the default value of the `position` property.
+   - Elements with `position: static;` are positioned according to the normal flow of the document.
+   - They are not affected by the `top`, `bottom`, `left`, and `right` properties.

+2. **`relative`**:

+   - Elements with `position: relative;` are positioned relative to their normal position in the document flow.
+   - When using `position: relative;`, you can adjust the element's position using the `top`, `bottom`, `left`, and `right` properties.
+   - Other elements on the page will still be positioned as if the relative-positioned element were in its original position in the document flow.

+3. **`absolute`**:

+   - Elements with `position: absolute;` are removed from the normal document flow and positioned relative to the nearest positioned ancestor (an ancestor element with `position` set to anything other than `static`) or to the initial containing block if no positioned ancestor is found.
+   - Absolute positioning allows you to precisely position elements anywhere on the page, regardless of their surrounding elements.
+   - The `top`, `bottom`, `left`, and `right` properties can be used to specify the exact position of the element relative to its containing block.

+4. **`fixed`**:

+   - Elements with `position: fixed;` are removed from the normal document flow and positioned relative to the browser window's viewport.
+   - Fixed-positioned elements remain in the same position even when the page is scrolled.
+   - Like absolute positioning, you can use the `top`, `bottom`, `left`, and `right` properties to specify the exact position of the element relative to the viewport.

+5. **`sticky`**:
+   - Elements with `position: sticky;` are positioned based on the user's scroll position.
+They behave like `relative` positioning until they reach a specified point (defined by `top`, `bottom`, `left`, or `right` properties), at which point they become fixed.
+   - Sticky positioning is commonly used for elements such as navigation bars or table headers that should remain visible as the user scrolls through content.

+Understanding and properly using the `position` property is crucial for creating complex layouts and achieving specific design goals in CSS.
+By leveraging different values for the `position` property, you can control the positioning of elements with precision and create visually appealing and interactive web experiences.

 ## Resources and tools

 - [coolors](https://coolors.co/) is a great tool to generate colors based on specific